raphaelbastide/1962/README.md

 A contribution can be discussed only if it follows the documentation.
 Duplications must accept to be shown in a form.

+You can also open an issue on the <a href="https://github.com/raphaelbastide/1962/issues">GitHub issue page</a> for minor changes.

 ### Representation

 A representation must have its own public branch and archive.
 It must be documented with photographs or streamed video and must accept modifications.
 The documentation of a representation can be modified.

+To make your own installation:

+1. Read the content of the file doc.md
+2. Fork the project in your own repository
+2. Modify the file INSTALLATION

 ### Issues